conficient/BlazorDynamicList/README.md

 So I decided to write this project as a proof-of-concept.
-Could I encapsulate behaviours and UI in libraries, and then handle generic lists of objects and display the correct UI for each on?
+Could I encapsulate behaviours and UI in libraries, and then handle generic lists of objects and display the correct UI for each one?

 ## Overview